Azure/azure-relay-bridge/CONFIG.md

 'azbridge' can be run in a "local" or "remote" mode.
 The "local" mode binds a local listener address or socket to a relay name.
-The "remote" mode binds a relay name to a remote listener adress.
+The "remote" mode binds a relay name to a remote listener address.

 Since azbridge helps with scenarios not dissimilar to SSH tunnels, albeit without requiring peer-to-peer connectivity, the command line syntax of 'azbridge' uses